VestaManuyko/Minishell/README.md

 dup2 + pipe for redirection/pipelines

+stat, opendir for file operations

+isatty, tcsetattr, tgetstr for terminal handling

 # Question:

 ## Do we have to handle scripts?
+I refer to bash alike scripts that can be read as programs in our shell.
+Do we have to handle cross reference to other shell As in should we be able to jump from one shell to the other?
+Is this even a topic per se?

 ##

-stat, opendir for file operations

-isatty, tcsetattr, tgetstr for terminal handling